poole/poole/_posts/2018-10-08-self-arrow.md

 ```

 This means that the `B` trait can only be mixed in something that mixes `A`, which makes `A` members available to `B`.
 Someone just thought this pattern was awesome for dependency injection and everyone started using that, but it doesn't scale at all...
+And there lots of legacy to maintain.

 Anyway, getting back to our first example, why that `self =>`
  thing?
 It's not constraining anything whatsoever...
 It is giving another name to `this`: